pwine123/Transform-with-Azure-AI-Data-and-Apps-Platform/src/README.md

   - `topic`: The topic for which you want to generate questions.
   - `num_questions`: The number of questions you want to generate.
   - `num_questions_per_doc`: The number of questions you want to generate per document.
-  - `citation_field_name`: The name of the search index you created in Step 3.
+  - `citation_field_name`: The name of the citation field (used by the generator to provide reference to source context) in the search index, created in Step 3.
   - `outputfile`: Name of output jsonl file to be saved.
 File saved in the '/output' directory.

 ### Step 4e: Run the test data generator